pylattice/MitoTNT/README.md

 To segment multiple z-stacks for a range of timepoints simultaneously:
 `for frame in frame*; do MitoGraph -xy lateral_pixel_size -z axial_pixel_size -path "$frame"; done`

+**However, processing frames one by one can take long time.
+We have also provided a utility script `run_MitoGraph_parallel.ipynb` in the helper_scripts directory that can speed up the process 10-20X based on your local machine.**

 Segmentation outputs will be saved under each timepoint folder.